Board of Directors

 Ed Smoak, Director Emeritus

-Born and raised in Highlands County Florida, Smoak graduated with a Bachelor’s of Science in Business Administration with a minor in Citrus/Horticultural Science form Florida Southern College in 1993.
+Born and raised in Highlands County Florida, Smoak graduated with a Bachelor’s of Science in Business Administration with a minor in Citrus/Horticultural Science from Florida Southern College in 1993.
 After working in his family’s citrus and cattle business for several years, Smoak relocated to Nashville to pursue a lifelong dream of working professionally in the music industry.
 “I feel very blessed to have worked with many artists both on the road and in the studio in what has turned into a 20 year journey.
 I am grateful for the professional relationships and even more for several lifelong friendships that were born out of this music thing.”

 A co-founder of the Foundation, Smoak resides in TN.